-The Wood Forms abstract sculptures are always available in the online shop.
-To purchase paintings please contact me directly with the name of the piece at: email@example.com.
-Thank you and enjoy.
+The Wood Forms abstract sculptures and selected woodcraft are always available in the online shop.
+For painting inquiries please contact me directly with the name of the piece at: firstname.lastname@example.org Thank you and enjoy.

 - Toi in Osaka, Japan.